Facebook (FB) Q4 2016 Results - Earnings Call Transcript

 Our second priority is growing the number of marketers using our ad products.
 It's clear that businesses of all sizes are using our platforms to reach customers.
 Two weeks ago, I visited Holzconnection, a family-run furniture maker in Berlin.
 When competition increased several years ago, the owner worried that he might have to close stores.
 His son joined the family business and convinced his father to market on Facebook.
 Holzconnection didn't change anything about their traditional craft, just the way they reached customers.
 Since then, they've opened five new locations both domestic and internationally.
 We want to help more small businesses grow, so we've invited companies including Holzconnection to participate in Small Business Councils around the world.

 We continue to invest in making our free and paid products easier to use, expanding our online tutorials and offering creative tools to businesses of all sizes.
-For example, the owners of Distinctive Gardens, a gardening center in Illinois, watched one of our online tutorials and then used a mobile phone to shoot a holiday-themed video.
+For example, the owners of Distinctive Gardens, a gardening center in Illinois, watched one of our online tutorials and then used their mobile phone to shoot a holiday-themed video.
 They sold out their holiday inventory.

 Our third priority is making our ads more relevant and effective.
 Our goal is to drive value for our clients.
 As we grow the diversity of businesses on our platform, we've invested in building ad products that meet a broad set of objectives, from building brands to moving products off shelves online and in-stores.